 There is no limit to the number of times you can apply.
 If you are accepted to an intake, you must complete course work in that term of admission; we cannot defer successful applicants to the next intake.

-The Bachelor of Nursing also has a number of non-academic requirements.
-Acceptance into the program is conditional upon receipt of documentation proving completion of these items, which include:
+The Bachelor of Nursing Program also has a number of non-academic admission requirements.
+Acceptance into the program is conditional upon receipt of documentation proving completion of the outlined requirements.

 Admission and application inquiries

 Attn: Undergraduate Admissions

 65 Chancellors Circle